MMosley502/LEGUP/Light-Up-Rules.md

 [![bkcOg9.th.jpg](https://iili.io/bkcOg9.th.jpg)](https://freeimage.host/i/bkcOg9)

 Rule is a derivation of rule #2 and the goal state.
-Use this rule when following a derivation that would not let you place a light bulb that could light up a tile given the rules.
+Use this rule when following a derivation that would not let you place a light bulb that could light Up a tile given the rules.
 Usually this is used when the tile is deemed 'empty' already

 ### Too Few Bulbs